Yung-Quant/SpotifyTopPlaylist/README.md

+# Playlist Of Top Songs This Month From Spotify

+A spotify app that generates a playlist composed of the user's most listened to tracks in a month.

-# Listening Habits
+# Usage:

-Simple node app to understand Authentication flow and analyze top artists
+run `node authorization_code/app.js` and navigate to `http://localhost:8888/`